LOCAL MEDIATION SERVICES

 Our firm's attorney, Neda Nozari, is a trained and certified mediator.

 What is mediation?

-When a neutral third party intervenes in a legal dispute and tries for a settlement by either reaching a compromise or promoting reconciliation, the process is known as mediation.
+When a neutral third party intervenes in a legal dispute and tries for a settlement by either reaching a compromise or promoting reconciliation, this process is mediation.
 A mediation between the two conflicting parties is the most sought-after resolution in all civil disputes.

-Mediation works as a method to provide the conflicting parties with a chance to identify and resolve their interpersonal issues.
+Mediation works as a method to provide conflicting parties with a chance to identify and resolve their interpersonal issues.
 These issues may or may not be a part of the original dispute.
-Mediation is usually sought after in the following cases:
+Mediation is often needed in the following cases:

 - Divorce settlements

 - Support agreements/ alimony related paperwork for the spouse